isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 The Registrar may publish the facts of the case, the arguments and the determination without disclosing the names of the parties concerned or any information that may disclose their identities.

-##### <a name="step7a">Withdrawal of Notice of Negotiation, Notice of Objection to Notice of Negotiation, Notice for Adjustment and Notice of Compensation</a><a href="#s7a" title="Return to top">↩</a> #####
+##### <a name="step7a">Withdrawal of Notice of Negotiation, Notice of Objection to Notice of Negotiation, Notice for Adjustment and Notice for Compensation</a><a href="#s7a" title="Return to top">↩</a> #####
-Where any party who has lodged and served Notice of Negotiation*, Notice of Objection to Notice of Negotiation, Notice for Adjustment or Notice of Compensation wishes to withdraw that Notice, that party must lodge a Notice of Withdrawal with the Registrar, and serve the Notice of Withdrawal on the following Recipient(s) where applicable.
+Where any party who has lodged and served Notice of Negotiation*, Notice of Objection to Notice of Negotiation, Notice for Adjustment or Notice for Compensation wishes to withdraw that Notice, that party must lodge a Notice of Withdrawal with the Registrar, and serve the Notice of Withdrawal on the following Recipient(s) where applicable.

 |**Type of Notice you are withdrawing** | **Recipient(s) on whom you must serve Notice of Withdrawal**
 | Notice of Negotiation <br>(s 48(1)) | - All the other parties to the contract; and <br>- Any assignee to any party to the contract.